Blue-Kachina/MilkDAWp/README.md

 I want to use the latest versions of these that we can successfully implement given our requirements We might need to take their licensing into consideration also

+Note (Phase 1): Dependencies are being pinned via Git submodules under extern/.
+For setup and maintenance commands, see docs/submodules.md.
+During Phase 1, the build continues to use FetchContent by default; you may point to the submodules with:
+- -DJUCE_LOCAL_PATH="${CMAKE_SOURCE_DIR}/extern/JUCE"
+- -DPROJECTM_LOCAL_PATH="${CMAKE_SOURCE_DIR}/extern/projectm"

 ### Looking For Recommendations
 - Is there a more elegant way to handle the DJ window situation than pop-out, move visualization window to proper monitor, toggle fullscreen?